 This award recognizes an individual whose leadership and extraordinary achievements have made a major impact in cancer research.

-Dr. Croce received his award during the Opening Ceremony of the AACR Annual Meeting 2017 which was held Sunday, April 2, 2017, at the Washington Convention Center.
+Dr. Fidler received his award during the Opening Ceremony of the AACR Annual Meeting 2018, Sunday, April 15, 2018, at the McCormick Place North/South Convention Center.

 The award recognizes a true champion of cancer research, an individual who embodies the sustained commitment of Margaret Foti to the prevention and cure of cancer.
 The award is given to an individual whose leadership and extraordinary achievements in cancer research or in support of cancer research have made a major impact on the field.
 Such achievements may include scientific contributions to the acceleration of progress against cancer, significant accomplishments in the national or international awareness of the importance of cancer research, or other ways demonstrating a sustained extraordinary commitment to cancer research.